 Compensation Committee Interlocks and Insider Participation.
-During the fiscal year ended December 31, 2017, none of our executive officers served as (1) a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Compensation Committee (2) a director of another entity, one of whose executive officers served on our Compensation Committee (or other board committee performing equivalent functions or, in the absence of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as one of our directors.
+During the fiscal year ended December 31, 2017, none of our executive officers served as (1) a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Compensation Committee, (2) a director of another entity, one of whose executive officers served on our Compensation committee (or other board committee (or other board committee, (2) a director of another entity, one of whose executive officers served on our Compensation Committee, the entire board of directors) of another entity, one of whose executive officers of any such committee, the entire board of directors) of another entity, one of whose executive officers served as one of our directors.
 In addition, none of the members of our Compensation Committee (1) was an officer or employee of Forum during 2017, (2) was formerly an officer of the Company, or (3) had any relationship requiring disclosure under any paragraph of Item 404 of Regulation S-K.